percontation/public/README.md

 #### keystroke

 A slightly janky OS X program for simulating keystrokes.
 Useful for hacks.
-Has bugs I'll probably never bother to fix.

 #### Link Defuse